Benefits of sub-participation

 The payments sent by a sub-participant are included in the total payment value of the participant.
 The payments sent by a sub-participant benefit from the liquidity of the participant and the efficient multilateral net functionality of EURO1.

-As part of the EURO1/STEP1 community, a sub-participant can directly exchange payments with all the EURO1 Participants and Sub-Participants and STEP1 Banks.
+As part of the EURO1/STEP1 community, a sub-participant can directly exchange payments with all the EURO1 Participants and Sub-Participants and STEP1 Participants.
 A sub-participant can also list its client banks in the EURO1/STEP1 Directory, increasing the percentage of payments it sends and receives on behalf of these client banks through this highly efficient and cost-effective intraday payment channel.

 Favourable transaction fees